Skip to main content

 Work with your marketing and learning and development teams to create personas and tackle whatever content types you think you’ll need to serve that audience.

 Structured Training: This is not the time to “wing it”.
-Provide structured, well-organized training that eliminates barriers to technology, processes and data sources.
+Provide structured, well-organized training programs that eliminate barriers to technology, processes, and data sources.

 Engagement: Keep them hooked.
 Interactive sessions, team-building activities or even a surprise lunch treat can keep things lively.